ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 $$ \{(g(w_{o-j},\dots,w_{o+j}),\ w_o)\ |\ 0\leq o\leq V,\ j\neq 0\} $$

-Where $g$ is a function that concatenates or a
+Where $g$ is a function that concatenates or
 The CBOW model is the one we chose to run on the SCOTUS corpus for performance reasons.
 In general, the two different architectures provide very similar results.

 ### 1.4 SGD?
 SOFTMAX?